WojtekKamilowski/CI_PP2_WOTM/README.md

 - Users who would like to ask questions and provide feedback after using the website.

 ### User Requirements and Expectations
+- Accessible and responsive website.
+- Intuitive website with a layout allowing to easily navigate through it.
+- Easy access to useful information.
+- Links and features that function in accordance with their intended purpose.
+- Connection with the community on the social media platforms.
+- A contact form to contact the website owner.

 [Back to Table Of Contents](#table-of-contents)